rkuzsma/cornchat/website/source/index.md

 ## Cure Cancer

 Like CornChat?
 Hate Cancer?
 Please help my daughter Quinn and [donate 5 bucks to Alex’s Lemonade Stand](https://www.alexslemonade.org/donate).
 Don’t think too hard about it, just do it.
 It takes 2 minutes and the payment form is beautifully designed.
-You will feel great doing it.
+You'll feel great doing it.